apache/airflow/docs/apache-airflow/core-concepts/executor/local.rst

 .. note::

-   When multiple Schedulers are configured with ``executor = LocalExecutor`` in the ``[core]`` section of your ``airflow.cfg``, each scheduler will run a LocalExecutor.
+   When multiple Schedulers are configured with ``executor = LocalExecutor`` in the ``[core]`` section of your ``airflow.cfg``, each Scheduler will run a LocalExecutor.
 This means tasks would be processed in a distributed fashion across the machines running the Schedulers.

    Some considerations should be taken into account: